jonaheinke/nonogram_solver/README.md

 ![example count](https://img.shields.io/github/directory-file-count/jonaheinke/nonogram_solver/example_files?label=example%20files&type=file&extension=csv)
 ![used libraries](https://img.shields.io/badge/used%20libraries-numpy-013243)

 This Python project is a **puzzle solver** for the popular japanese **Nonograms**.
 They are also known as Hanjie, Paint by Numbers, Picross, Griddlers and Pic-a-Pix.
 I recommend reading the corresponding [Wikipedia article on Nonograms](https://en.wikipedia.org/wiki/Nonogram).
+It explains very well how to solve them by hand.

-It is superior to other nonogram solvers because it can solve way more nonograms.
+This program is superior to other nonogram solvers because it can solve way more nonograms.
 In perticular those, in which you have to make an assumption and prove or disprove it.
 No other nonogram solver to my knowledge can solve those.

 There are plenty of examples in the `example_files` folder, hand-solved solutions and their transcriptions.
 Some of them are marked `hard` which cannot be solved with traditional methods.